servactory/servactory.com/docs/featury/getting-started.md

 ---
 title: Getting started with Featury
-description: Requirements, conventions, installation and example of basic preparation
+description: Featury is a feature flag and feature object framework for Ruby applications
 prev: false
 next: false
 ---